birc-aeh/au-slurm-package/replacements/README.md

 ## qsub
 Our qsub script has a few changes from the one that comes with slurm.
-Again it's not clear if these differences are unique to out torque setup or general, but they are as follows:
+Again it's not clear if these differences are unique to out torque setup or general, but they are as follows

 1. If no `#!`-line is found, we assume `/bin/sh`
 2. If no script file is given, we read it from stdin
 3. We have a less strict parse of times.
 1:0:0 is the same as 1:00:00